Amazon RDS on VMware

 Deploy Amazon RDS managed databases in on-premises VMware environments

 Amazon Relational Database Service (RDS) on VMware lets you deploy managed databases in on-premises VMware environments using the Amazon RDS technology enjoyed by hundreds of thousands of AWS customers.
-Amazon RDS provides cost-efficient and resizable capacity while automating time-consuming administration tasks including hardware provisioning, database setup, patching, and backups, freeing you to focus on your applications.
-RDS on VMware brings these same benefits to your on-premises deployments, making it easy to set up, operate, and scale databases in VMware vSphere private data centers, or to migrate them to AWS.
+Amazon RDS provides cost-efficient and resizable capacity while automating time-consuming administration tasks including infrastructure provisioning, database setup, patching, and backups, freeing you to focus on your applications.
+RDS on VMware brings many of these same benefits to your on-premises deployments, making it easy to set up, operate, and scale databases in VMware vSphere private data centers.

-RDS on VMware allows you to utilize the same simple interface for managing databases in on-premises VMware environments as you would use in AWS.
-You can easily replicate RDS on VMware databases to RDS instances in AWS, enabling low-cost hybrid deployments for disaster recovery, read replica bursting, and optional long-term backup retention in Amazon Simple Storage Service (S3).
+RDS on VMware allows you to utilize the same simple interface for managing databases in on-premises VMware vSphere environments as you would use in AWS.
+RDS on VMware supports MySQL, PostgreSQL, and Microsoft SQL Server databases.

 Fully Managed Databases

-Amazon RDS on VMware makes it easy to provision, monitor, and operate relational databases in your private data center, or migrate them to AWS.
-RDS on VMware automates administrative functions including database provisioning, operating system and database patching, backup, point-in-time restore, storage and compute scaling, instance health monitoring, and failover.
+RDS on VMware makes it easy to provision, monitor, and operate relational databases in your private data center.
+RDS on VMware automates administrative functions including database provisioning, operating system and database patching, backup, point-in-time restore, compute scaling, instance health monitoring, and failover.

 Scalability and Performance

-Amazon RDS on VMware scales storage, compute, and memory of your on-premises databases with just a few clicks, API calls, or command line interface (CLI) commands.
-You can burst capacity to Amazon RDS instances in AWS, and create read replicas in the cloud to scale globally.
-RDS on VMware gives you access to AWS tools including Amazon CloudWatch and RDS Performance Insights to monitor and optimize database performance.
+RDS on VMware scales compute and memory of your on-premises databases with just a few clicks, using command line interface (CLI), or API calls.
+RDS on VMware gives you access to AWS tools such as Amazon CloudWatch to monitor the performance of your database.

 Available and Durable